redpanda-data/connect/CONTRIBUTING.md

 - Linted with `make lint`
 - Formatted with `make fmt`

 And if your change has an impact on documentation then make sure it is generated with `make docs`.
-If you install [mkdocs](https://www.mkdocs.org/) then you can also test that the documentation is formatted correctly with: `mkdocs serve -f ./.mkdocs.yml`.

 ### Plugins